rage/programming-21/data/part-13/1-pygame.md

 <programming-exercise name='Random robots' tmcname='part13-04_random_robots'>

-Please write a program which draws _tuhat_ robottia satunnaisiin paikkoihin.
+Please write a program which draws a _thousand_ robots in random locations.
 The end result should look like this:

 <img src="pygame_thousand.gif">